KDE/kf5book/kconfig/introduction-to-kconfig.in.md

 ## KConfigGroup

 Now that we have a configuration object, the next step is to actually use it.
-The first thing we must do is to define which group of key/value pairs we wish to access in the object.
+First define which group of key/value pairs we wish to access in the object.
 We do this by creating a KConfigGroup object:

 @@snippet(examples/all.cpp, configgroup, cpp)